Winter to strike back at northeastern U.S. with another dose of snow

-The region will be between storms on Saturday, following wet weather into Friday night and ahead of another storm heading in for the latter part of the weekend.
+The region sat between storms on Saturday, following wet weather on Friday night and ahead of another storm heading in for the latter part of the weekend.

-"Saturday will be the day for a break outside by way of a walk or jog while social distancing," AccuWeather Meteorologist Dean DeVore said.

-The same storm expected to produce a round of severe weather from Oklahoma and Arkansas to the Carolinas this weekend will spread rain from southwest to northeast spanning Saturday evening over the central Appalachians to Sunday evening over eastern New England.
+The same storm that produced severe weather across the South this weekend will spread rain from southwest to northeast throughout the Northeast and into New England during the day on Sunday.

-"The entire storm will be in the form of rain, drizzle and unwanted chill in the corridor from Washington, D.C., to Philadelphia, New York City and Boston," DeVore added.
+"The entire storm will be in the form of rain, drizzle and unwanted chill in the corridor from Washington, D.C., to Philadelphia, New York City and Boston," DeVore said.

 Enough cold air will be injected into the region not only to make it chilly, but also to allow snow to fall and accumulate over the higher elevations from northern Pennsylvania to Maine.
 The cold air will allow some wet snow to mix in at intermediate elevations and perhaps the valley floors in the same swath from Sunday night to Monday.